moubi/blog/content/blog/render-props-vs-hooks/index.md

 <sup>The form is intentionally kept simpler.<sup>
 </p>

 The snippet may force you to think: _"This is a recipe for disaster"_.
 Right, and state is the primary suspect.
 Adding to that, usually you have more fields involved in the form and need to handle validation, submission, API calls, error messages too.
-Of course, as a result **your component will grow and you may need to relief the state logic by abstracting it somehow.**
+Of course, as a result **your component will grow and you may need to relieve the state logic by abstracting it somehow.**

 ## Handling State Abstraction with Hooks
 Look at this simplified code: